skylight-hq/skylight.digital/pages/toolkits/content_guide/12_writing_for_translation.md

 * Shortened words, even if they’re common in English (use “application,” not “app”)
 * Uncommon foreign words (use "genuine,” not “bona fide”)
 * Unnecessary abbreviations (use "for example,” not “e.g.”)
-* Converting one part of speech into another if it isn’t already commonly used (use "Send us an email” instead of “message us”)
+* Converting one part of speech into another if it isn’t already commonly used (use "send us an email” instead of “message us”)
 * Non-standard or indirect verb usage (use “he says,” not “he’s like” or “he was all”)
 * Double negatives
 * Synonyms, generally.
 Don't use a lot of different words for the same thing in a single piece of writing.
 Instead of mixing it up, pick one term and stick with it.